TheNumbat/thenumbat.github.io/_posts/2018-07-25-Hot-Reloading-in-Exile.md

 Either way, one still can't depend on global or static variables having persistent values.
 This, at least, can be worked around in code.

-In exile, I chose the second approach, as it meshed well with my platform abstraction approach: passing a structure of platform abstracted function pointers from the main executable to the (platform-agnostic) library.
+In exile, I chose the second option, as it meshed well with my platform abstraction approach: passing a structure of platform abstracted function pointers from the main executable to the (platform-agnostic) library.
 However, the first option provides more flexibility and potentially more performance, as one can choose an allocator tuned for their use case (including profiling features), and each allocate/free does not have to go through a pointer indirection.
 For these reasons, I intend to switch exile's approach in the future.

 ## Threads